 What Scripture says whatever is lovely?
 In Philippians 4:8 we see the word lovely.
 This word is only used this way once in all of Scripture.

 Paul says, “Whatever is lovely think on these things.”
 The idea seems simple enough, especially when you put it together with the entire idea of Philippians 4:6-7.

-We are in a series on Philippians 4:8 and Peace of Mind.
-Click on any of the words to go back in the study 😉
+This year, we began studying Philippians 4:8 because it is the key to peace of mind for Christians.
+(Click on any of the words to go back in the study 😉

 “Finally, brethren, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things” (Philippians 4:8 NASB).

 The meaning behind it is a simple one.
 Our thoughts have the power to bring peace or destroy peace, to stoke the fires of sin or quench them.
 The Philippians 4:8 meaning is, control your thoughts if you desire peace with God.